 Revision breast augmentation forms a significant and important part of Dr Huang’s breast augmentation practice.
 Such reoperations may be required to address complications or suboptimal results from previous breast augmentation surgery.
 The commonest complication requiring revision is capsular contracture, which occurs when the capsule of scar tissue surrounding the implant becomes thick and contracted.
 When the implant is compressed by the tight capsule, it feels too firm.
 The compressive effect of the capsule also causes the implant’s shape to become distorted and it then looks too round.
 In addition, capsular contracture also tends cause the implant to be displaced upwards, resulting in the implant sitting too high on the chest and above the level of the actual breast.
 When severe, capsular contracture can be uncomfortable or even painful for the patient.

 The second commonest complication requiring reoperation is rupture and deflation of the implant.
-This was more prevalent with the older generations of breast implant which contained liquid silicone, and much less common with newer generations of implant which contained high viscosity silicone gel that did not flow like a liquid.
+This was more prevalent with the older generations of breast implant which contained liquid silicone, and much less common with later generations of implant which contained high viscosity silicone gel that did not flow like a liquid.
 This complication is also not uncommon with saline implants, which have valves through which the saline solution is injected to fill the implant at the time of implantation.
 Postoperative failure of this valve would allow the saline to leak out of the implant, resulting in deflation and loss of volume.